Repairel/repairel/README.md

 # Repairel
-An MVP for Repairel CIC.
-An e-commerce site dedicated to selling refurbished shoes, with a focus on the ethics and sustainability of the products.
+A MVP for Repairel CIC, an e-commerce site dedicated to selling refurbished shoes, with a focus on the ethics and sustainability of the products.

 ## Live Demo
 * Development website (most up to date, based on develop branch): [here](https://dev-repairel-fe.herokuapp.com/)